dills003/Behavioral-Cloning-Project3/writeup_template.md

 2. Final Model Architecture

-The final model architecture (model.py code lines 77-90) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py code lines 77-90) consisted of a convolution neural network with the following layers and layer sizes:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|